-This section applies only to community water systems and establishes the minimum requirements for the content of the annual CCR that each system must deliver to its customers.
-This report shall contain information on the quality of the water delivered by the system and characterize the risks, if any, from exposure to contaminants detected in the drinking water in an accurate and understandable manner.
+This section applies only to community water systems and establishes the minimum requirements for the content of the annual CCR that each system [must] shall deliver to its customers.
+This report [shall] must contain information on the quality of the water delivered by the system and characterize the risks, if any, from exposure to contaminants detected in the drinking water in an accurate and understandable manner.

-(4) Report delivery and recordkeeping.
+(4) [Report delivery and recordkeeping.]
 Each community water system shall do the following:

-(i) Mail or otherwise directly deliver to each customer [and to the Department] one copy of the annual CCR no later than the date [the water system is required to distribute the CCR to its customers] specified in paragraph (2).
+(i) Mail or otherwise directly deliver to each customer [and to the Department one copy of the annual CCR no later than the date the water system is required to distribute the CCR to its customers] one copy of the annual CCR no later than the date specified in paragraph (2).